Top 10 Challenges of Studying Abroad and How to Overcome Them

 - Ensure to only sign up for the property from reliable trustworthy sources

-- If having a consultant assist your visa process, check with them for alumni referrals or suggestions
+- If you are having a consultant assist your visa process, check with them for alumni referrals or suggestions

 - Be a little early during registration or enrollment so that you have a chance to get an on-campus room